 The Maintenance Division maintains all City public facilities including the La Puente Park and Puente Creek Nature Education Center Park using cost effective planning, designing, and construction practices.

-Trash and Recycling Services within the City are provided by Valley Vista Services through an exclusive franchise agreement for both residential and commercial solid waste.
+Valley Vista Services provide trash and Recycling Services within the City through an exclusive franchise agreement for residential and commercial solid waste.
 Provided below is information on the City’s residential curbside collection program and other types of collection and recycling programs and services.
 If you require further information regarding trash collection and recycling services and programs, please contact Valley Vista Services (VVS) at 626-855-5500.

 If your trash collection day falls on, or after a holiday listed below, your service will be delayed by one service day.
 For all other holidays, your trash collection will be on schedule.

-Hazardous wastes should not be put in the trash, poured down a sink drain or poured down storm drains.
-Common household hazardous wastes include – used motor oil, used oil filters, antifreeze, paint, paint thinner, cleaning products, pool chemicals, pesticides, mercury thermometers, expired medication, syringes, batteries, light bulbs, TVs, VCRs, landline and cell phones, computers, printers, copiers, stereos, appliances, etc. For proper disposal please call 1-800-CLEANLA or go to www.lacsd.org for a Household Hazardous Waste Round Up event in your area.
+Hazardous wastes should not be put in the trash, poured down a sink drain, or poured down storm drains.
+Common household hazardous wastes include – used motor oil, used oil filters, antifreeze, paint, paint thinner, cleaning products, pool chemicals, pesticides, mercury thermometers, expired medication, syringes, batteries, light bulbs, TVs, VCRs, landline, and cell phones, computers, printers, copiers, stereos, appliances, etc. For proper disposal, please call 1-800-CLEANLA or go to www.lacsd.org for a Household Hazardous Waste Round-Up event in your area.
 The City hosts a household hazardous waste roundup event annually at La Puente Park on the second Saturday in July.

-Motor oil is considered hazardous waste and should not be put in the trash (even in a sealed container), poured onto the ground or into storm drains as it can contaminate and pollute the soil, groundwater, streams, and rivers.
+Motor oil is considered hazardous waste and should not be put in the trash (even in a sealed container), poured onto the ground, or into storm drains as it can contaminate and pollute the soil, groundwater, streams, and rivers.
 Recycling your used motor oil reduces this pollution threat.
 When you take your used oil to a certified center for recycling, you are protecting the environment, conserving a valuable resource.
-Go to http://www.calrecycle.ca.gov/UsedOil to locate a local certified recycling center.
+Go to www.calrecycle.ca.gov/UsedOil to locate a local certified recycling center.

 Valley Vista Services provides refuse service to La Puente’s commercial and Multi-Family sectors.
-Please contact VVS at 626-855-5500 for commercial and multi-family service accounts.
+Please contact V.V.S. at 626-855-5500 for commercial and multi-family service accounts.

 To gain access to the form and to learn more about the program above, click here.